moneykit/yodlee-api-client/docs/AccountsApi.md

 Get Account Details

-The get account details service provides detailed information of an account.<br><b>Note:</b><br>fullAccountNumber is deprecated and is replaced with fullAccountNumberList in include parameter and response.
+The get account details service provides detailed information of an account.<br><br><b>Note:</b><li> fullAccountNumber is deprecated and is replaced with fullAccountNumberList in include parameter and response.</li>

 ### Example
 ```python